Muhammad-Hassan-Tariq/Cryptography/README.md

-# 🔐 Cryptography Lab — Classical to Modern Crypto, All in One Repo
+# 🔐 Cryptography Lab — From Classical Ciphers to Modern Crypto

 Hey there! 👋
-Welcome to **Cryptography Lab** — a curated collection of 🔒 cryptographic algorithms implemented from scratch in **C++** and other languages (as I go).
-Whether you're learning crypto basics or flexing your cyber muscles, this repo has your back 💪
+Welcome to **Cryptography Lab** — a curated collection of 🔒 cryptographic algorithms, all implemented from scratch in **C++** by me (a 3rd-semester CS undergrad 🤓).

+No black-box libraries.
+No shortcuts.
+Just raw, hands-on cryptography.

 ---

-## 📚 What's in This Lab?
+## 📚 What's Inside?

-This repo is basically a **toolkit for understanding core concepts of Cryptography** — from ancient Caesar shifts to modern-day RSA and digital signatures.
+This repo is basically a **mini lab for learning & exploring Cryptography** — from Caesar shifts to RSA, hashing, and digital signatures.

 ### 🏛 Classical Ciphers
 - ✅ Caesar Cipher
 - ✅ Vigenère Cipher
 - ✅ Transposition Cipher
 - ✅ Hill Cipher
-- ✅ Playfair Cipher *(maybe add later)*

 ### 🔐 Public-Key Cryptography
-- ✅ RSA Encryption/Decryption
+- ✅ RSA (Key Generation + Encryption/Decryption)
 - ✅ Diffie-Hellman Key Exchange
-- 🔜 ElGamal Cryptosystem *(planned)*

 ### ✍️ Digital Signatures & Certificates
-- ✅ Simple Signature Demo
+- ✅ Basic Digital Signature Demo
-- ✅ Certificate Generation Basics *(in progress)*
+- ✅ Simple Digital Certificate Generator

-### 🔑 Key Exchange Protocols
-- ✅ Diffie-Hellman (again, because it slaps)
-- 🔜 ECC-based exchange *(future work)*

 ### #️⃣ Hashing Algorithms
-- ✅ Simple Hashing (custom demo)
+- ✅ Custom Demo Hash Function
-- 🔜 SHA Family Implementation
+- ✅ SHA Family Implementation *(planned/in-progress)*
-- 🔜 Hash collision exploration / rainbow tables (maybe 😉)
+- ✅ Hash Collisions / Rainbow Table Exploration *(experimental)*

 ---

-## 🧠 Why This Exists

-As a **Cybersecurity enthusiast**, I wanted a place where everything cryptographic lives — raw, minimal, and easy to grasp.
-No black-box libraries, no hand-waving.
-Just **you + code + math + logic** = 🔥

-Whether you're a student, hacker, or crypto-curious dev, this repo will help you understand:
-- How crypto **actually works behind the scenes**
-- How to **implement it yourself**
-- How to **break & defend** systems better (ethically, of course 😎)
+## 🔄 Putting It All Together

+This repo isn't just isolated demos — the goal is to show how these cryptographic tools work **in harmony**.
+🔐 Encryption + Hashing + Signing + Key Exchange — this is how modern security systems are built.

+Future updates will include practical flows showing how these techniques combine in **real-world systems** (e.g., secure messaging, authentication protocols, hybrid encryption models, etc.).

 ---

-## 🧾 Structure (Planned)
+## 💡 Why I Made This

+As a **Cybersecurity enthusiast**, I wanted a single place to:
+- Learn crypto by building it
+- Understand how real encryption works behind the scenes
+- See how systems are built (and how they break 👀)

+This repo is my way of going beyond just reading about algorithms — I coded them.
+Whether you're a student, a dev, or just crypto-curious — this lab will help you **truly understand** the magic behind cryptography 💥

+---

+## 🤝 Contributions / Feedback?

+Feel free to fork, clone, suggest improvements, or just drop a star ⭐
+I’m actively expanding this — so ideas, feedback, and collabs are more than welcome!

+---

+## 🔗 Author
+**Hassan** — CS Undergrad | Cybersecurity & Crypto Enthusiast |
+> “Code it to understand it.”